Gboom345/Gboom345/README.md

 - 🌱 I’m currently and always learning all the above
 - 💞️ I’m looking to collaborate on anything python related.
 I'll update this as I grow.
 For now I don't think there is an easier language (in terms of syntax) than Python.
 Hopefully someone can change my mind.
 Why should life be hard?
-Right
+Right?!